Minnesota Medicaid (Medical Assistance) Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

-The income limit for Minnesota ABD Medicaid for a single applicant from July 2023 to June 2024 is $1,215/month.
+The income limit for Minnesota ABD Medicaid for a single applicant from July 2024 to June 2025 is $1,255/month.
 Almost all income is counted (IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.) other than COVID-19 stimulus checks and Holocaust restitution payments.

-For married applicants, the asset limit for Minnesota ABD Medicaid from July 2023 to June 2024 is a combined $6,000, and the income limit is a combined $1,644/month.
+For married applicants, the asset limit for Minnesota ABD Medicaid from July 2024 to June 2025 is a combined $6,000, and the income limit is a combined $1,704/month.
 These limits apply to married couples with both spouses applying and married couples with just one spouse applying.

 Plan Ahead: There are alternative pathways to eligibility for Minnesota ABD Medicaid applicants who are over the asset limit and/or the income limit, such as Medicaid Planning.
 While Minnesota has a Look-Back Period of five years for Nursing Home Medicaid and Home and Community Based Services Waivers applicants to make sure they don’t give away their assets to get under the limit, there is no Look-Back Period for ABD Medicaid applicants.
 However, ABD applicants should be cautious about giving away their assets.
 They might eventually need Nursing Home Medicaid, or an HCBS Waiver, and those programs will deny or penalize the applicant for giving away assets.